emailminumdas/javarepo/WordleGame/ReadMe.md

 **Wordle Game **

-A comprehensive command-line implementation of the popular Wordle game built with Java 23, featuring advanced coding practices, exception handling, and comprehensive testing.
+Implement a command-line version of the web game Wordle.

 Game Rules